JieGroup/GenAI/docs/source/training/index.md

 #### Training

 A full training script can be downloaded at [demo_train.py](https://drive.google.com/file/d/1Jr1eQvJCo9MKlWryCpGnd8s0gRsFvH6v/view?usp=sharing).
-This script sets up and trains a model from scratch, utilizing the earlier defined Transformer architecture, downloaded data, and hyperparameters.
+This script sets up and trains a model from scratch, based on the earlier defined Transformer architecture, downloaded data, and hyperparameters.

+The following is a simplified sketch of the training procedure.

 ```python
 from model import Transformer, ModelArgs